Brendan Donovan Player Props: Cardinals vs. Angels

 Brendan Donovan At The Plate

-- In 24 games played this season, he has hit a homer in two of them.
+- He has gone deep in two of 25 games played this year, and in 2.1% of his plate appearances.

-- Donovan has driven in a run in four games this year (16.7%), including two games with multiple runs batted in.
+- In four games this year (16.0%), Donovan has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.